Amazon Already Has Windows Mixed Reality Bundles

 That didn't take long.
 One day after Windows Mixed Reality debuted alongside the Windows 10 Fall Creators Update, Amazon bundled systems from MSI, iBuyPower, CyberPowerPC, and others with Acer's Windows Mixed Reality headset.
-The bundles are currently listed as "temporarily out of stock," but as more shipments arrive at Amazon warehouses, we expect they'll soon be purchasable from the company's digital shelves.
+The bundles are currently listed as "temporarily out of stock," but as more shipments arrive at Amazon warehouses, we expect they'll soon begin to fly off the company's digital shelves.

 We were surprised not only by how quickly Amazon bundled these items, but also by the fact that they were bundled by Amazon instead of the manufacturers themselves.
 This seems like a promotion system builders would run—why not take advantage of the hype around Windows Mixed Reality by partnering up with Microsoft and Acer to sell a headset with your system?—but instead it seems Amazon's the one seeing dollar signs.